werner33/AdvancedBasicsForWeb/SCSSInYourProject.md

 # Installing SCSS

 We can install SCSS for React through NPM just like many other packages.
-Go to [Install SCSS](https://www.npmjs.com/package/node-sass) to learn more about this library.
-When you're ready, go ahead and run `npm install node-sass` in your project.
+Go to [Install SCSS](https://www.npmjs.com/package/sass) to learn more about this library.
+When you're ready, go ahead and run `npm install sass` in your project.

 Once the instlation is completed, go ahead and rename one of the files ending with `.css` file to `.scss`.
 Once you have made this change, make sure you also change the import statement for the css file.